irskep/ct/Readme.md

 Workflow
 --------

-To start tracking time, type `ct init` and respond to the prompts.
-This will create a git repository in the current directory and set up a config file.
+To start tracking time, make a git repository and type `ct init` at the repository root.

 When you begin working, type `ct clockin [project_name]`.
 When you are done, type `ct clockout`.
 To change projects, type `ct clockin [new_project]`.